Problems with our current diagnostic system

 Currently, mental health disorders do not have any observable brain lesions.
 We can’t take an image of a brain and see if someone has bipolar or anxiety.
 However, there is potential for more research on “circuit” abnormalities as related to mental health disorders.

 Additionally, fMRI’s provide not just imaging of structure but also activity and connection info on the brain.
 Currently, there are hopes that it could be useful in diagnosing depression.
-Through fMRI' studies we have identified different “sub-types” of depression, and have begun to notice differences in brain networks for other mood disorders.
+Through fMRI studies, we have identified different “sub-types” of depression and have begun to notice differences in brain networks for other mood disorders.
 There is a possibility that with time and more research, this diagnostic method could be useful in a clinical setting.

-Rebelling against labels
+Rebellion against labels

-This rebellious sentiment paired with increasing distrust in mental health treatment options (such as medication), has created a belief that labeling human suffering pathologizes normal variation and medicalizes the human experience.
+This rebellious sentiment, paired with increasing distrust in mental health treatment options (such as medication), has created a belief that labeling human suffering pathologizes normal variation and medicalizes the human experience.
 Of course, just because we use a medical approach to define the problem does not mean we won’t use a social or relational approach to solving it.
 These negative attitudes against labels and categories for mental health may be a larger challenge against progress in the field of mental health than biology itself.

-Why we need a diagnostic system
+Why we need more precise diagnostic systems